 There is a tendency for everyone to focus on the grieving mother and to forget that the father is grieving as well.
 The dad will often focus on caring for the mother at this time and may set aside their own grief to try to stay strong for her.

-A grandparent will grieve not only for the baby who has died, their grandchild, but also for their own child - the parent who is experiencing this terrible loss.
+A grandparent will grieve not only for their grandchild but also for their own child, who is experiencing this terrible loss.
 It is extremely upsetting to have to watch the distress of your own child, however old they are, and to be unable to protect them or take their pain away.

-The grandparents will do their best to offer support to the parents after the death, but they also need support from those around them and should not ignore their own feelings and grief.
-Both parties should respect the other's needs as much as possible.
+Grandparents will usually do their best to offer support to the parents after the death, but they also need to receive support from those around them and should not be left to grieve alone.
+If you know the grandparents, try to make time to support and help them, too.

 For some grandparents, the death of a grandchild may also bring back painful memories of their own childbearing losses, and these emotions should also be addressed.
 There’s also the possibility that the grandparent, like the parent, feels guilty, especially if the death of the baby was connected to a hereditary condition.
 Obviously, they have nothing to feel guilty about so reassure them of that if it comes up.